Apply for a passport for foreign nationals

 When you submit an application to the Immigration Service, we will process your personal information.
 You can read more about your rights and how we process your information in the application form or on this page: Personal data – How we process your data

-When you have submitted your application you must appear in person at the Immigration Service’s Citizen Service and have your biometric features recorded.
+When you have submitted your application you must appear in person at the Immigration Service’s Citizen Service and have your biometric features recorded within 3 weeks.

 When you appear at the Immigration Service’s Citizen Service you will need to pay the passport fee and sign an information card.
 You must also bring an approved passport photo.
 See overview of requirements for passport photos (in Danish only)

 Please note that pictures of people with white/light clothes must also have a background in sharp contrast – in the same way as pictures of people with white/light hair and white/light headscarves.

 You will also need to have your fingerprints (biometric features) recorded for storage on a microchip in your passport.

 Your fingerprints will be saved for up to 90 days.
 This means that you will need to have your fingerprints recorded again if your passport is issued more than 90 days after they were recorded.
 This could be the case if you are applying for a new passport at the same time as you are applying for an extension of your residence permit or a permanent residence permit.
 In this situation, your passport application will only be processed once your residence permit has been extended, or you have been granted a permanent residence permit, which normally takes more than 90 days.